sebastianchristopher/Java8OCANotes/README.md

 }
 ```
 * **except** when `System.exit(0);` is used - this is the only way to avoid control passing to the finally block (at least for the exam)
+* **try, catch and finally all have their own scope** - e.g. a variable declared in the try block is not in scope in the catch block
 ### Catching various types of exception
 ```java
 class ACheckedException extends Exception {}